 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-DOCG area for red wine in the Italian region Tuscany, The 1,200 hectares of vineyards in the town of Montepulciano (Siena province) cover the slopes of 250 to 600 meters above sea level.
-The city is located 120 kilometers southeast of Florence in the upper Chiana Valley, one of the most beautiful in Tuscany and is referred to as the "Pearl of the Renaissance".
-Once a year in August, the wine barrel race "Bravio delle Botti" takes place here, during which representatives of the eight "hostile" districts roll five double-barreled wine barrels through the steep, narrow streets.
+DOCG area for red wine in the Italian region Tuscany, The 1,200-hectare vineyard area in the town of Montepulciano (Siena province) covers the slopes of 250 to 600 meters above sea level.
+The city is located 120 kilometers southeast of Florence in the upper Chiana Valley, is one of the most beautiful in Tuscany and is referred to as the "Pearl of the Renaissance".
+Once a year in August, the wine barrel race "Bravio delle Botti" takes place, during which representatives of the eight "hostile" districts roll five double-barreled wine barrels through the steep, narrow streets.
 Montepulciano was home to two popes and Paul III.
 (1468-1549) preferred the wine of his hometown to all others.
 His cellar master praised him in 1549 as a "perfect wine".

 The best areas on loamy and sandy soils are Argiano, Caggiole, Canneto, Casalte and Valiano.
-The wine is from the Sangiovese clonePrugnolo Gentile (about 70%), as well as other approved varieties (maximum 30%, of which a maximum of 10% white varieties) are pressed and has an aroma of violets.
-The wine matures for at least two years in oak or chestnut barrels, must have at least 12.5% vol. alcohol content and can be stored for many years (decades).
-He may only in the growing area in Bordeaux bottles bottled come into the trade.
-With three years' storage (including six months in the bottle) and 13% vol alcohol content, he may designate the term Riserva to lead.
+The wine is from the Sangiovese clonePrugnolo gentile (about 70%), as well as other approved varieties (maximum 30%, of which a maximum of 10% white varieties) are pressed and has an aroma of violets.
+The wine matures for at least two years in oak or chestnut barrels, must be at least 12.5% vol. alcohol content and can be stored for many years (decades).
+He may only in the growing area in Bordeaux bottles bottled to come in the trade.
+With three years of storage (including six months in the bottle) and 13% vol alcohol content he may designate Riserva to lead.
 Red wines with simpler determinations are called DOC Rosso di Montepulciano classified.

 Special vintages were or are 1985, 1988, 1990, 1993, 1995, 1997 and 1998.
 Among the most famous producers include among others Antinori.
 Avignonesi, Bindella, Boscarelli, Canneto, Capoverso di Adriana Avignonesi, Carpineto, Contucci, Dei, Fassati, Fattoria Del Cerro, Fattoria della Talosa, Fattoria di Palazzo Vecchio Il Macchione, La Braccesca, La Calonica, Le Berne, Le Casalte, Lodola Nuova, Maria Caterina Dei, Massimo Romeo, Nottola, Poliziano, Redi, Ruffino, Salcheto, Trerose, Valdipiatta and Villa Sant'Anna.